 - Write: Senator or Representative - 500 E. Capitol Ave. - Pierre, SD 57501

-- Email: You can email a legislator through the LRC website.
-Select a legislator's name, then click on their email address.
-Note: Not all legislators can be contacted by email when the Legislature is not in Session.
+- Email: You can through the LRC website.
+Under the Legislators tab, click on Legislator Contacts, select a legislator's name, then click on their email address.

 - Call: Messages may be left for Senators at the Senate Lobby at (605) 773-3821.
 Messages may be left for Representatives at the House Lobby at (605) 773-3851.
 Note: These phones are only staffed on days when South Dakota's Legislature is in Session.